DC122008/AI-Virtual-Mouse/README.md

 ## AI Virtual Mouse

-> Developed an AI-based approach for controlling the mouse movement using Python and openCV with real-time camera that detects hand landmarks, tracks gesture patterns instead of a physical mouse.
+> I've devised an artificial intelligence (AI)-driven solution to manipulate mouse movements utilizing Python and OpenCV.
+This system employs a real-time camera to identify and track hand landmarks, allowing for the interpretation of gesture patterns as opposed to relying on a traditional physical mouse.

 ## Dependencies  -
 > Please install all the required dependencies.